Starter is public. Project HQ is gated.

 From scattered working memory to reusable team context.

-The centerline is deliberately small: capture the things teams keep re-explaining, make them reviewable, and keep the durable version somewhere the team already owns.
+The workflow is deliberately small: capture the things teams keep re-explaining, make them reviewable, and keep the durable version somewhere the team already owns.

 01